 In sum, Jhally asserts that he has been — at least up until now — on the losing side of a controversial debate in American society because his opponents lie, cheat and silence competing narratives in a manner that undermines or circumvent the logical reasoning process of the American people.

-Israel and its supporters in the U.S., Jhally asserts, are “practicing some kind of mass mind control” to promote “a pro-Israel narrative that’s deflected attention away from what virtually everyone recognizes as the best way to resolve this conflict: end the occupation and the settlements so that Palestinians can finally have a state of their own.”
+Israel and its supporters in the U.S., “occupy the American mind” by promoting “a pro-Israel narrative that’s deflected attention away from what virtually everyone recognizes as the best way to resolve this conflict: end the occupation and the settlements so that Palestinians can finally have a state of their own.”

 In an ostensible effort to correct this situation and bring American public opinion into line with where he thinks it should be, Jhally has produced a movie that depicts pro-Israel activists as regularly violating the norms of honest and open discourse in American society.